Alestaubin/stable-imitation-policy-with-waypoints/README.md

 Imitation learning can be leveraged to tackle complex motion planning problems by training a policy to imitate an expert's behavior.
 We attempt to safely imitate *long-horizon* manipulation tasks from a single demonstration.

-This repository builds on top of the following two publications:
+This repository builds on top of the following:

 * **SNDS** — A. Abyaneh, M. Sosa, H.-C. Lin.
 Globally stable neural imitation policies.
 International Conference on Robotics and Automation, 2024.

-* **PLYDS** — A. Abyaneh and H.-C. Lin.
-Learning Lyapunov-stable polynomial dynamical systems through imitation.
-In 7th Annual
-Conference on Robot Learning, 2023.

 ## Installation
 First, clone this repository on your device.